norwayman22/Sneek/README.md

 # Sneek
-An example snake implementation in Java, using Swing.
+A very basic snake implementation in Java, using Swing.